Jipok/Jauth/README.md

 # Contributing

-I am a lover of minimalism (in the style of [suckless](https://suckless.org/philosophy/)).
-So for me the project is mostly finished.
-If you want to add some feature, then start a discussion before writing the code, as I can simply dismiss the idea.
+I prefer minimalism.
+If there is a feature you want to add, let's discuss it first before implementing the code.
+I'm open to changing my opinion, but I am generally satisfied with things as they are.